RALWORKS/intficpy/README.md

 At present, it is possible to develop a fully featured interactive fiction game in intficpy, but it will be easier to do so once intficpy is more fleshed out.

 # Installation and Use
 To install, download the intficpy folder, and place inside of a project folder.
 To use the GUI, you will need to have PyQt5 installed.
-Refer to test_game/testgame.py for terminal mode instructions.
-You will need to import the following files:
+Refer to examples/terminaltestgame.py for terminal mode.
+Additionally, the save system depends on pickle.
+You will need to import the following into your new game file:

 	# imports from other libraries
 	import sys